rackerlabs/design-system/_component_design/button-iconography.md

 Icon-only buttons can exist in *default*, *hover*, *disabled*, and *focus* states.

-Rather than using Cyan 900 to color the tertiary buttons, use `#424242` to make them more subdued and less overwhelming to the user.
+Rather than using `cyan 900` to color the tertiary buttons, use `#424242` to make them more subdued and less overwhelming to the user.

 See [focus states]({{site.baseurl}}/style/focus-states.html) for guidance in constructing focused state icon buttons.